ShabbyX/RTAI/README.md

 to keep branches named after the RTAI modules up-to-date with their development in the original CVS repository at https://gna.org/cvs/?group=rtai.

 This is magma branch, keeping track of RTAI's magma repository.
+The showroom module has also been added to provide tests and examples for users and developers.

 Latest update: June 9 2013